Hierarchical Clustering With Confidence

 \section{Conclusion}

 Validating clustering results is challenging because the same data cannot be used both to form the clusters and to test whether those clusters are genuine.
 In this paper, we address this challenge by developing tests that quantify the evidence against each merge in a hierarchical clustering algorithm.
-The resulting p-values are then used to determine when to stop the greedy merging process and, in turn, to estimate the number of clusters.
+The resulting p-values are then used to determine when to stop the merging process and, in turn, to estimate the number of clusters.

 At the core of our approach is a novel randomized hierarchical clustering method.
 Randomization gives researchers flexible control to retain more information for inference or validation, without compromising the quality of selection.
 In particular, the p-values produced by our testing procedure allow the same data to be used twice for both clustering and validation, resulting in more powerful tests while controlling the desired Type I error rate.
-Importantly, our empirical results indicate that this inference comes at little cost to clustering quality when the level of randomization is kept small.
-Such an approach avoids the typical tradeoff in data-splitting methods, where allocating too much data for selection can leave too little information for inference, while allocating too little data for selection can compromise clustering quality.